orbs-network/v3-git-book/orbs-vm/deploy.md

 # ORBS-VM Deployment
-Deployment of a new ORBS_VM is done using a git **pull request** in [orbs mainnet deployment repo](https://github.com/orbs-network/mainnet-deployment/blob/main/mainnet.json)
+Deployment of a new ORBS-VM is done using a git **pull request** in [orbs mainnet deployment repo](https://github.com/orbs-network/mainnet-deployment/blob/main/mainnet.json)

 ## Build docker image
 Now that your app has healthceck installed, uses the correct workdir, and writes status, you can use docker build, push to any docker registry